MicrosoftDocs/visualstudio-docs/scripting-docs/chakra-hosting/targeting-edge-vs-legacy-engines-in-jsrt-apis.md

 >  If you are manually marshaling the function pointer (such as via LoadLibrary/GetProcAddress), it is critical that you do not mix the declarations of the method, or else you will unbalance the stack, which will result in unpredictable behavior such as causing your app to crash.
 The same problem will occur if you perform a global search-and-replace of instances of jscript9.dll in your import code, because you’ll miss the `version` parameter being dropped.

 ## Summary
  In Windows 10, the JavaScript Runtime Hosting APIs are splitting into two.
-These APIs now support a “living” Edge engine, whose language capabilities will be aligned with the “living” Edge engine in the Microsoft Edge.
+These APIs now support a "living" Edge engine, whose language capabilities will be aligned with the "living" Edge engine in the Microsoft Edge.
 You can leverage these capabilities from your desktop or Store apps to create new and exciting ways to extend your application and to leverage modern Web skills in your existing code base.
 However, because there are subtle differences between previous versions, you must be aware of the following points when targeting the Edge or legacy engine.

 -   Your app can support only one version of JsRT per process.